MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

     spec: gcc@4.8.5
 ~~~~~

-Note that most of the file can be created by the command
+Note that most of the file was created by the command
 ~~~~~
 spack compiler find
 ~~~~~